admariner/Rufaydium-Webdriver/README.md

 elements := Session.CDP.getElementsbyName(Tagename)

 /* getting element by JS function
 1) GetelementbyJS() can only be used on Document like Document.GetelementbyJS(JS), yes it will work on element but it would consider document as base node / pointer
 2) The JS should return with element or array of elements i.e. GetelementbyJS("document.querySelectorAll('input')") if you want to pass function and wana use results from it then you can pass your function which should return with one element or array of elements like this
-Page.Evaluate(someJSfunction)
+3) you can use GetelementbyJS(js).value := var and GetelementbyJS(js)[].value := var it totally depends on you
-element := Document.GetelementbyJS("JSfunc()")
+   JavaScript what you are passing,
-3) you can use GetelementbyJS(js).value := var and GetelementbyJS(js)[].value := var it totally depends on you JavaScript what you are passing,
+4) you can't do something like this GetelementbyJS("document.querySelector('input').value = '1234'") there is
-4) you can't do something like this GetelementbyJS("document.querySelector('input').value = '1234'") there is Page.Evaluate() for that
+   CDP.Evaluate() for that
-5) What I think GetelementbyJS() is slow we should use DOM.querySelector for fast results but JavaScript geeks would understand that why I have made GetelementbyJS(), in some scenarios JS get results more faster, like above I mentioned about passing JS custom function, */ element := Session.CDP.GetelementbyJS("JSfunc()") ; JS funct
+5) What I think GetelementbyJS() is slow we should use DOM.querySelector for fast results but JavaScript users would understand that why I have made GetelementbyJS(), in some scenarios JS get results more faster, like above I mentioned below passing JS custom function using Evaluate, */ element := Session.CDP.GetelementbyJS("JSfunc()") ; JS funct